medamineelrherbi/lora-tinyllama-finetuning/README.md

 ## 📊 Evaluation with ROUGE

-The model’s performance was evaluated using the **ROUGE** metric with stemming enabled.
+The model’s performance was evaluated using the **ROUGE** metric with stemming ("running" → "run", "evaluated" → "evaluat") enabled.
 This allows comparing generated responses to ground truth even if wording differs slightly.
+**ROUGE** A set of metrics used to evaluate the quality of machine-generated text (e.g., summaries, responses) by comparing it to human-written reference ("ground truth") text.

 ---